 Find your perfect number plate using our search.
 Matches to names, numbers, initials... anything!

 According to the DVLA, you must renew your right to use your private number plate every 10 years if it’s not being used on a vehicle.
-If you got your private number before 2015, you must renew it more often - check your V750 or V778 document for details.
+Check your V750 or V778 document for details.

 You will permanently lose the right to use the number if you do not renew it before the expiry date.
 DVLA will not accept applications made after that date.